Updated March 18, 2026

 Info

-Shops are banned from selling alcohol between 9:30 PM and 8:00 AM in designated party zones.
+Shops, supermarkets, and convenience stores in designated party zones are banned from selling alcohol between 9:30 PM and 8:00 AM.
 Only bars, restaurants, and licensed clubs can sell alcohol after 9:30 PM.
-Violations result in immediate business closure.
+Violations result in immediate business closure proceedings — this targets the pre-drinking culture fuelling street disorder.

 Designated party zones in San Antonio, Playa d'en Bossa, and Sant Antoni de Portmany.